-- can identify advantages and disadvantages of relevant frameworks for intervention design
+- identify advantages and disadvantages of relevant frameworks for intervention design;

-- can analyse the behavioural origins of major contemporary health issues
+- analyse the behavioural origins of major contemporary health issues;

-- are able to identify the most suitable behaviour change techniques for specific intervention targets
+- identify the most suitable behaviour change techniques for specific intervention targets;

-- can design an intervention, evaluation and implementation plan
+- design an intervention, evaluation and implementation plan;